-In planning and performing our audit of the financial statements of Port Authority of Guam (the Authority) as of and for the year ended September 30, 2015 (on which we have issued our report dated January 29, 2016), in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, we considered the Authority's internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Authority's internal control over financial reporting.
+In planning and performing our audit of the financial statements of Port Authority of Guam (the Authority) as of and for the year ended September 30, 2016 (on which we have issued our report dated February 13, 2017), in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, we considered the Authority's internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Authority's internal control over financial reporting.
 Accordingly, we do not express an opinion on the effectiveness of the Authority's internal control over financial reporting.

 Our consideration of internal control over financial reporting was for the limited purpose described in the preceding paragraph and was not designed to identify all deficiencies in internal control over financial reporting that might be significant deficiencies or material weaknesses and therefore, material weaknesses or significant deficiencies may exist that were not identified.
-However, in connection with our audit, we identified, and included in the attached Appendix I, deficiencies related to the Authority's internal control over financial reporting and other matters as of September 30, 2015 that we wish to bring to your attention.
+However, in connection with our audit, we identified, and included in the attached Appendix I, deficiencies related to the Authority's internal control over financial reporting and other matters as of September 30, 2016 that we wish to bring to your attention.

-We have separately reported in a letter dated January 29, 2016 addressed to the Authority's Board of Directors, certain deficiencies involving the Authority's information technology environment.
+We have separately reported in a letter dated February 13, 2017 addressed to the Authority's management, certain deficiencies involving the Authority's information technology environment, and other matters as of September 30, 2016.

-We have also issued a separate report to the Board of Directors, also dated January 29, 2016, on our consideration of the Authority's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+We have also issued a separate report to the Board of Directors, also dated February 13, 2017, on our consideration of the Authority's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.